Assessment

 The report will include:

-- Where effort is judged to be below expectations, further details will be provided as to why this is the case e.g. homework, behaviour in class.
+• Where effort is judged to be below expectations, further details will be provided as to why this is the case based on our Pedagogical Wheel.

 How will we report effort grades to parents?